nicobenz/CulturalAnalytics-CoverPredictions/README.md

 This repo contains the code for my term paper in the module Cultural Analytics of the MSc Digital Humanities at Leipzig University.
 Here I will explore classifier training using album covers or alternatively text descriptions from BLIP for the classification of genres and subgenres in music.
 For my analysis I use album covers crawled from [MusicBrainz](https://musicbrainz.org) along with their meta data on artists, releases, genres and subgenres.

 ## Working title
-Genre-Defining Features in Album Cover Art: Unveiling Common Visual Motifs Across Musical Subgenres with BLIP-2 Captions and Machine Learning Classifiers
+Genre-Defining Features in Album Cover Art: Investigating Common Visual Motifs Across Musical Subgenres with BLIP-2 Captions and Machine Learning Classifiers

 ## Basic description and research questions
 In my research paper, I aim to explore the classification of musical subgenres through their album covers using machine learning algorithms.